Sir John Meade, 1st Baronet: Career

 He went to a local school in Kinsale.
 He entered Trinity College Dublin in 1658 but did not take a degree.
 He studied law at Gray's Inn and then proceeded to the King's Inn in 1668.
 He became King's Counsel in 1685.
 In 1682 he was employed by the Crown in the trials of a number of Catholics in Munster for conspiracy.
 In 1685 he sat on a controversial Commission of Oyer and Terminer in County Tipperary to try a number of people charged with spreading false rumours of an impending massacre of Protestants.

 He became Attorney General to the Duke of York (the future King James II of England), and Chief Justice (Seneschal) of the Palatine court of Tipperary.
 The latter office was generally seen as a sinecure, although the fact that there was a second justice (sometimes called Master of the Rolls) of the Palatine Court suggests that the workload may have been heavy enough.
 Meade was a fine lawyer, but he seems to have had little interest in becoming a High Court judge, perhaps because his real interest was in politics.
-He sat in the Irish House of Commons, first for Trinity College Dublin in the Patriot Parliament of 1689, and then for Tipperary for the rest of his life.
+He sat in the Irish House of Commons, first for Trinity College Dublin in the Patriot Parliament of 1689, and then for County Tipperary for the rest of his life.
 He was somewhat reluctant to sit in the Patriot Parliament but agreed after it became clear that Trinity College would not nominate a Catholic member.